 There are bunch of local listservs targeted at moms, ranging from ones that are citywide (the uber popular PennsyMoms) to ones more neighborhood-focused (Queen Village Kids, The Kids South of Washington, Fairmount Parents).
 Post what you are looking for and a caretaker or fellow parent might hook you up.
 I’ve found great sitters and even an awesome nanny this way.
 Find the listservs on Google or Yahoo Groups.
 Note: You’ll need to put in a request and be “accepted”, which might take some time.

-Similar to listservs, there are some hyperlocal closed Facebook groups you can turn to, like Queen Village Kids and Philly Babysitters Needed.
+Similar to listservs, there are some hyperlocal closed Facebook groups you can turn to, like Queen Village Kids and Philly Babysitters Needed and Fairmount Parents.
 Do a search for ones in your neighborhood.

 The National Websites